-Subsequent to June 30, 2018 Galantas reported that the Omagh mine processing plant has commenced operating on feed from underground development of the Kearney gold vein.
-The processing plant has the benefit of a recent upgrade to some sections and is expected to operate part-time until production stoping commences, anticipated in late 2018 or early 2019.
+The mine processing plant commenced operating on limited feed from the development of in-vein drivages of the Kearney gold vein during the quarter.
+The processing plant, which was used formerly for open-pit operations, has recently had the benefit of a recent upgrade to some sections and further upgrades are planned.
+Recent analyses suggest that the product from the plant meets quality criteria and operates at a high efficiency.
+The plant is expected to operate part-time until production stoping commences, anticipated in early 2019.